techn0mad/techn0mad.github.io/_drafts/2021-07-20-the-game-is-afoot.md

 ---
-layout: post
-title: "The Game is Afoot"
+pageTitle: "The Game is Afoot"
-tags: blog sdr kiwisdr rf antennas emi rfi
 ---